data-exp-lab/yt_viewyt/README.md

 # Dependencies #
 In addition to YT, this script requires the PySide python package and its dependencies.
-It can be installed with dependencies via pip, homebrew, and macports.
+It can be installed with dependencies via pip, homebrew, macports, or anaconda.

 # Demo Execution #
 To run this demo simply type "python YTView0.py /path/to/loadable/data"